 Malta provides a tax-efficient environment for retirees.
 You’re deemed a tax resident in Malta if you spend more than 183 days there.
 The Maltese government imposes no worldwide income tax, and foreign income remitted to Malta is taxed at 15 percent.

 Any income issued in Malta is subject to tax at the standard rate of zero to 35 percent.
-Those planning on retiring in Malta with retirement income received from foreign bank accounts must pay a minimum annual income tax of €7,500, with an additional tax of €500 per dependent and carer.
+Those planning on settling down in Malta with retirement income received from foreign bank accounts must pay a minimum annual income tax of €7,500, with an additional tax of €500 per dependent and carer.

 Inheritance tax